jonathan-robertson/amnesia/README.md

 Mark Base on Map | If LCB is reset, the base will no longer be defended and can be raided by anyone online Base Destroyed | Chunks containing player LCBs are reset Vehicles Destroyed | Destroying all vehicles seems overboard

+## Attribution

+- Much thanks to [all-free-download.com](https://all-free-download.com/free-vector/download/brain_icon_shiny_dark_blue_design_6833698.html) for the brain image used in this logo's background.